jfCoronel/OpenSimula/docs/getting_started.md

 - August 1st to September 1st: `holiday_week`.
 - September 1st to December 31st: `working_week`.

-To simulate this project that we have defined, we first import the OpenSimula package with the alias osm, create a simulation environment in the `sim` variable, a project within that simulation environment called `pro`.
+To simulate this project that we have defined, we first import the OpenSimula.Simulation object to create a simulation environment in the `sim` variable, a project within that simulation environment called `pro`.
 We load the project reading the dictionary that we have explained previously with the `read_dict` function available for projects and we simulate it using the `simulate()` function.

 <pre><code class="python">
-import OpenSimula as osm
+import OpenSimula.Simulation as Simulation

-sim = osm.Simulation()
+sim = Simulation()
 pro = sim.new_project("pro")
 pro.read_dict(project_dic)
 pro.simulate()